 - Relevance, present and potential, to community needs.
 The Library makes a conscious effort to obtain materials pertaining to local matters – civic, cultural, artistic, educational, recreational and historic.

 - Reputation and significance of the author.
-No item will be excluded because of the race, religion, nationality, gender, sexual orientation, political or doctrinal beliefs or personal history of an author.
+No item will be excluded because of the race, religion, nationality, gender, sexual orientation, sexual identity, political or doctrinal beliefs or personal history of an author.

 - Insight into human and social conditions.

 - Attention given by critics, reviewers and the public.

 - Suitability of physical form of the material for library use.